 We believe our franchisees' track record of successfully opening new centers and consistently generating attractive unit-level economics validates our strategy to expand our footprint and grow our capacity to serve more guests.
-We currently anticipate opening 50 to 60 centers, which is supported by existing commitments to open new centers, as well as our aspiration to grow between 7% to 10% of our center count each year.
+We currently anticipate opening 50 to 60 centers in 2021, which is supported by existing commitments to open new centers, as well as our aspiration to grow between 7% to 10% of our center count each year.
+Our center count grew 6% and 5% during fiscal year 2020 and fiscal year 2019, respectively.
 Our thoughtful approach to growth ensures each center is appropriately staffed with the high-quality team that our brand has been known for since our initial opening.
 We believe up to 10% of local independent salons will permanently close due to the impact of COVID-19, thereby allowing us to pick up additional market share in key markets where we are focused on growth.
 None of our existing markets are fully penetrated, and we believe we have a significant whitespace opportunity of approximately 3,000 locations for our standard center format across the United States.
 Moreover, approximately 75% of our whitespace opportunity is in markets where we already have a presence today, which provides us with a high degree of confidence for the likely receptivity and success of new openings.
 Beyond our immediate whitespace, we believe we have incremental opportunity to expand center growth and product distribution into alternative center formats, non-traditional locations, and international markets.

 By employing insights gathered from our guest database, combined with internal analysis and external research, we can target the best markets and locations for footprint expansion.
-Our new centers require a modest upfront investment and follow a highly predictable maturation curve across cohorts and geographies, providing us and our franchisees with a high degree of visibility into future performance.
-For indicative purposes, assuming each of our open but not mature centers were able to attain the average mature center financial performance, our 2019 Adjusted EBITDA would have increased from \$34 million to \$39 million and our 2020 Adjusted EBITDA would have increased from \$20 million to
+Our new centers require a modest upfront investment and follow a highly predictable maturation curve across cohorts and geographies, providing us and our franchisees with a high degree of visibility into the embedded earnings potential of newly opened centers.
+Historically, our centers reach maturity after five years, and as of December 26, 2020, 62% of our centers were mature.
+On a system-wide basis, our average mature center generates \$1.0 million in AUV and \$0.2 million in EBITDA in its fifth year.
+For indicative purposes, assuming each of our open but not mature centers as of December 26, 2020 were able to attain the average fifth-year financial performance of our existing mature centers, we would have generated approximately \$5 million and \$37 million of additional EBITDA in 2019 and 2020, respectively, which we believe helps demonstrate the latent earnings potential in our open and operational, but not yet mature, centers.
+There can be no assurances, however, that each of these centers will attain the average fifth-year financial performance of our existing mature centers.